Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems

-Nowadays, density matrix renormalization group (DMRG) \cite{PhysRevLett.69.2863, PhysRevB.48.10345,PhysRevB.72.180403} is the state-of-the-art numerical method for 1D strongly correlated systems.
-The matrix product state (MPS) representation of DMRG \cite{PhysRevLett.75.3537,PhysRevLett.93.227205,PhysRevB.73.094423} makes this algorithm easier and more flexible to develop.
-The MPS methods including dynamical DMRG (DDMRG) \cite{PhysRevB.52.R9827, PhysRevB.60.335, PhysRevB.66.045114}, time-dependent DMRG (tDMRG) \cite{Daley_2004,PhysRevLett.93.076401,PhysRevLett.93.040502,PhysRevLett.107.070601,PhysRevB.94.165116, PAECKEL2019167998}, and Chebyshev MPS (CheMPS) method \cite{PhysRevB.83.195115,PhysRevB.91.115144,PhysRevB.92.115130,PhysRevB.97.075111} can calculate the spectral functions of the (Hubbard-)Holstein model directly \cite{PhysRevB.90.195134,Jiang2020,Jiang2021}.
-However, MPS-based methods are numerically expensive to solve systems with large local degrees of freedom.
-To reduce computational costs, many improved approaches are being developed.
-Reference \cite{PhysRevB.74.241103} have combined DDMRG and pseudosite DMRG \cite{PhysRevB.57.6376} to calculate the spectral functions of the half-filled HHM, which is accurate but time-consuming.
-The tDMRG methods with optimized boson basis (OBB) \cite{zhang1998density, zhang1999dynamical, weisse2000optimized, PhysRevLett.108.160401,PhysRevB.93.075105,PhysRevB.92.241106} and the projected purification method \cite{Kohler:2020hkc} have also been developed for spectral functions \cite{PhysRevB.102.165155,Mardazad2021}.
+Nowadays, density matrix renormalization group (DMRG)~\cite{PhysRevLett.69.2863, PhysRevB.48.10345,PhysRevB.72.180403} is the state-of-the-art numerical method for 1D strongly correlated systems.
+The matrix product state (MPS) representation of DMRG~\cite{PhysRevLett.75.3537,PhysRevLett.93.227205,PhysRevB.73.094423} makes this algorithm more flexible and easier to develop.
+Several variations of DMRG can be used to calculate the spectral functions of the (Hubbard-)Holstein model~\cite{PhysRevB.90.195134,Jiang2020,Jiang2021}, including dynamical DMRG (DDMRG)~\cite{PhysRevB.52.R9827, PhysRevB.60.335, PhysRevB.66.045114}, time-dependent DMRG (tDMRG) ~\cite{Daley_2004,PhysRevLett.93.076401,PhysRevLett.93.040502,PhysRevLett.107.070601,PhysRevB.94.165116, PAECKEL2019167998}, and Chebyshev MPS (CheMPS) method~\cite{PhysRevB.83.195115,PhysRevB.91.115144,PhysRevB.92.115130,PhysRevB.97.075111}.
+However, these methods are numerically expensive when dealing with systems with large local degrees of freedom.
+To reduce computational costs, Ref.~\cite{PhysRevB.74.241103} has combined DDMRG and pseudosite DMRG~\cite{PhysRevB.57.6376} to calculate the spectral functions of the half-filled HHM, which is accurate but time-consuming.
+The tDMRG methods with optimized boson basis (OBB)~\cite{zhang1998density, zhang1999dynamical, weisse2000optimized, PhysRevLett.108.160401,PhysRevB.93.075105,PhysRevB.92.241106} and the projected purification method~\cite{Kohler:2020hkc} have also been developed for spectral functions~\cite{PhysRevB.102.165155,Mardazad2021}.
 These approaches can truncate the phonon basis with a small loss of accuracy but are difficult to employ.
-In addition, since the entanglement entropy of MPS increases rapidly with increasing time, calculating states over a large time interval is computationally costly.
+In addition, the entanglement entropy of MPS increases quickly with time, making it costly to calculate states over a long time interval.

-In this article, we provide a simple and numerically cheap method for calculating the spectral functions of strongly correlated systems with extended $e$-ph couplings.
-For the first time, we combine the $U(1)$-symmetric pseudosite MPS (SPS-MPS) formalism with the Chebyshev MPS approach.
-This method is used to investigate the (anti-)photoemission spectral functions of the doped extended HHM with large Hubbard $U$, which has not been thoroughly studied so far.
+In this article, we provide a simple and computationally efficient method for calculating the spectral functions of strongly correlated systems with extended $e$-ph couplings.
+We combine the $U(1)$-symmetric pseudosite MPS (SPS-MPS) formalism with the Chebyshev MPS approach for the first time.
+This method is used to investigate the (anti-)photoemission spectral functions of the doped extended HHM with large Hubbard $U$, which has not been thoroughly explored previously.